Think Like Your Customer: 8 Cognitive Biases Every CEO Should Know

 Bias: We look for and favor information that confirms our existing beliefs.

-Marketing Application: Highlight values your audience already holds.
-Validate what they already suspect or fear.
+Marketing Application: Highlight values your audience already holds, then validate what they already suspect or fear.

 Examples: